DJF3/Webex-Message-space-archiver/README.md

 [Feedback & Support](#feedback)

-**NOTE: very soon I will release a new version that supports Threaded messages!**

 # Webex Teams Space Archive NEW
 Archive Cisco Webex Teams Space messages to a single HTML file.
 It is based on the older [Webex Teams Space archiver](https://github.com/DJF3/Webex-Teams-Space-Archive).
 Because of the major updates I published it in *this* repository.
 You can use one or the other.